-The TSR share units granted in 2020 and 2019, which have a service and a market condition, were measured on the grant date using the Monte-Carlo option pricing model, which was prepared by an independent third party.
+The TSR share units granted in 2020 which have a service and a market condition, were measured on the grant date using the Monte-Carlo option pricing model, which was prepared by an independent third party.
 Management reviewed the assumptions and methodologies used by the third-party experts to ensure they appeared reasonable and consistent with the objective of determining fair value.

-The estimated grant date fair value of the TSR share units granted in 2020 and 2019 of \$3.15 per share and \$5.60 per share, respectively, were determined based on inputs and assumptions, including the market price of the shares on the date of grant of \$2.05 and \$4.29, respectively, and additional assumptions, as follows:
+The estimated grant date fair value of the TSR share units granted in 2020 of \$3.15 per share was determined based on inputs and assumptions, including the market price of the shares on the date of grant of \$2.05, and additional assumptions, as follows:

-Years ended December 31,
+As of December 31,

-2020 2019
+2020

-Valuation assumptions:
+Valuation assumptions

-Expected term 3.00 years 2.76 years
+Expected term 3.00 years

-Risk free interest rate 1.30% 1.32%
+Risk free interest rate 1.30%

-Expected volatility 56.77% 49.11%
+Expected volatility 56.77%

-Expected dividend yield 0% 0%
+Expected dividend yield %